Degeneration of Hodge structures over Picard modular surfaces: Compactifications and boundary

 Then, by the general results on unipotent extensions \cite[\S2.18, 2.19]{Pi}, $X_D^2$ is a $\C$-vector space whose real dimension coincides with the one of $(W_D/U_D).$ We conclude using the Lemma \ref{brutto}.

 Again by \cite[\S2.18, 2.19]{Pi}, $X_D$ is a vector bundle over $X_D^2$ whose fiber have complex dimension coinciding with the one of $U_D$.
 By Lemma \ref{brutto}, this is a line bundle, and as $X_D^2$ is contractible, the line bundle is trivial. \end{proof} \begin{cor} Let $S$ be a Picard modular surface as defined in Definition \ref{defin datum}, $\partial S$ be the boundary of the Baily-Borel compactification of $S$ and $\partial S^T$ be the boundary of the toroidal compactification of $S$.
 Then the Shimura data underlying the strata of $\partial S$ are of the form $(P_D/W_D, X_D^1)$ and the Shimura data underlying the strata $\partial S^T$ are of the form $(P_D/U_D, X_D^2)$.
 In particular, as complex varieties, $\partial S$ is a finite number $N$ of points and $\partial S^T$ is a disjoint union of $N$ smooth and proper curves of genus $1$. \end{cor} \begin{rem} The number $N$ in the previous proposition is computed in several cases in \cite{Stover}.
 Note also that the union of the $N$ points (or the union of the $N$ curves) is actually defined over the imaginary quadratic field $E$, but a priori each point is not.
+The geometry of $\partial S^T$ appears also in \cite{Lar} and \cite[Chapter 1]{Bell}. \end{rem} \begin{proof} The general theory (\cite[Chapter 6]{Pi} and \cite[Lemma 1.7]{Wild1}), Proposition \ref{data bound} and Proposition \ref{geom bound} imply the Baily-Borel case, as well as the fact that the Shimura data underlying the strata of $\partial S^T$ are of the form $(P_{D},X_{D})/U^{\sigma}_{D}$, with $U^{\sigma}_{D}$ a subgroup of the unipotent group $U_{D}$ (Definition \ref{boundary data}).